4.1/5 RatingFree

 Websitewavespeed.ai

-WaveSpeed AI is built around three promises: fast generation (images in under 2 seconds, videos in under 2 minutes), vast model coverage (700+ models in one API), and efficient pricing (pay only for what you use, with no sacrifice for quality and reliability).
-The platform aggregates models from major providers—including Google (Veo, Gemini, Nano Banana), ByteDance (Seedance, Seedream, Dreamina), Alibaba (WAN 2.1–2.6), Vidu, OpenAI (Sora 2 coming soon), Black Forest Labs (FLUX), Runway, Minimax, Kling, and others—and exposes them through a unified API, web interface, and integrations such as ComfyUI and N8N.
+They aggregate models from Google (Veo, Gemini, Nano Banana), ByteDance (Seedance, Seedream, Dreamina), Alibaba (WAN 2.1–2.6), Vidu, OpenAI (Sora 2 listed as coming), Black Forest Labs (FLUX), Runway, Minimax, Kling, and more—then expose the lot through a unified API, web app, and hooks like ComfyUI and N8N.

 Feature deep dive